 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN ELEMENTARY EDUCATION

 Keep your GPA up.
-You will need 3 letters of recommendation from UMM professors in the fall of your sophomore year, so establish good relationships with faculty early.
+You will need 3 letters of recommendation from UMN Morris professors in the fall of your sophomore year, so establish good relationships with faculty early.
 (Don’t work more than 10-15 hours if you’re a full-time student.)

 In addition to taking two science classes (one with a lab) in different disciplines students also need to take two visual and performing arts courses and two social science courses in different disciplines.
 Please note that the anthropology and anatomy science classes do NOT fill this requirement.
 Great options for elementary teachers include the solar system class in the physics discipline, basic biology, and earth science classes.
 El Ed teachers will not teach much chemistry, but they DO teach basic physics (force & motion, electricity, and space science), earth science (geography, geology, etc.), and biology (both plant & animal).
 If you have room in your schedule, take an extra physics class. *In addition, please note that while you are working on fulfilling your general education requirements students do not need to go out of their way to take global village courses as these requirements will be fulfilled by courses taken in the education program.

-Volunteer (or work) in children’s fields: summer camps, babysitter/nanny jobs, after-school programs, in school volunteering on UMM holidays….
-Check with the UMM Office of Community Engagement for after-school and evening programs with children.
-Join the EMSP, the student education club.
+Volunteer (or work) in children’s fields: summer camps, babysitter/nanny jobs, after-school programs, in school volunteering on UMN Morris holidays….
+Check with the UMN Morris Office of Community Engagement for after-school and evening programs with children.
+Join the Education Minnesota Student Program (EMSP, the student education club).

 Consider a school year or summer practicum working in a school overseas (4 or more weeks) or completing your student teaching abroad your senior year in an English-language school (Europe, Oceania, and Africa placements are available most years).